Flyingbacen/random-stuffs/readme.md

     - This is just stolen from there, since I'm apparently too lazy to re set it up so that the bot boots with my computer

 - [owo auto](./owo%20auto.py) -> made for the owo bot in discord. makes messy blob messages sometimes, shouldn't happen anymore though
-    - broken version is broken. make a pull request if you think you can fix it :)

 - [random list](./radom%20list%201-10.py) -> was bored and wanted to see if I could do it
     - easily customizable to however long you want the numbers to go on for